I create custom gorgeous WordPress mobile-responsive websites.

 - You have WordPress but need to redesign it (it needs to be refreshed, your business has changed, or it’s not mobile-responsive)

 - Top 10 Reasons why you should update your website

 - We talk about what you need and expect the site to do.
 What is the purpose of the website?
 It helps (a lot) if you have already reviewed my website questionnaire.
 In fact we can have an initial talk without questionnaire answers but I will need you to have filled it out eventually.
 It contains the comprehensive information I will need to prepare a extensive quote for you.
 Often, I can give you at least a ballpark figure while talking on our first phone call.

-- The next step is I design the site on a mock setup (not live on the web).
+- The next step is I design the site.
 I will have you review at certain points to be sure I’m on track.

 - The next step is to have you fully review the site and I’ll fine-tune pages, posts, images, etc. Hosting should be set up at this point if it isn’t already.

 - The next step is the website goes LIVE on the web.
 Final testing is done.
 Final payment is collected.